enotspe/fortinet-2-elasticsearch/README.md

 3. Third level refers to which metric are we using for exploring the dataset: we only use sessions and bytes.

 * sessions: we consider each log as a unique session.
+Be careful is you have connections that go through several firewalls or vdoms.

 * bytes: we analyze `source.bytes` and `destination.bytes` by both sum and average.

-  [logid=20](https://kb.fortinet.com/kb/documentLink.do?externalID=FD43912) introduces duplicate data when doing aggregations (sum of bytes for a particular source.ip).
+  [logid=20](https://kb.fortinet.com/kb/documentLink.do?externalID=FD43912) introduces duplicate data when doing aggregations (sum of bytes for a particular `source.ip`).
 That is why it is filtered out on all dashboards.
 It is recommended not to drop this logs as they might be useful for troubleshooting or forensic analysis.

 4. Controls, above header structure, let you quickly filter your data.